gradle/gradle/design-docs/repository-transports.md

 Allow tooling API clients to provide a credentials provider.
 This will allow IDE integrations to prompt the user for and manage their credentials.

-## Allow caching for a slow file-backed repository

-Currently, the only way to enable caching for file-backed repository (eg when backed by a slow NFS share) is to set local attribute to false for a FileSystemResolver.
-We need a way to prevent very slow resolution in these cases, by either:

-* making the caching configurable for a file repository
-* detecting the slowness and automatically enabling caching
-* always using caching for file-backed repositories
-* something else?